Episode 3: Childhood Foods

 Hazel's Mom: I mean, I was brought up, you don't waste food, you have something leftover, you did what you could with it.
 I made Chicken pies and mixed ham with the chicken.
 I'd do a variety thing, and I mean, chicken is so easy to get now and so easy to cook.
 But as I said before, in my childhood, I don't-- I think I was eight before we even had a chicken and then it was a rarity, it was a treat like, you know turkeys are a treat to Christmas.

 Hazel: Big thanks to both Ian and my mom for sharing their childhood memories of food, including bread and butter pudding, spam fritters, and chocolate concrete.

 Join us on Facebook, Instagram and Twitter and share your childhood foods with us.

 Thanks also to all those who have sent me lovely messages of encouragement for doing this podcast.
 It really is appreciated.
-Requests for future episodes have included London markets and London during World War Two.
+Requests for future episodes have included London markets and London during World War II.
 So, we'll add those to the list.
 And if you have any suggestions for future episodes, or you want to join me on a podcast and share your memories or knowledge of London, then please visit londonguidedwalks.co.uk/podcast, and get in touch.